EDUC 101 CAREERS IN EDUCATION (1-2)

 EDUC 203 TEACHING AND LEARNING IN A DIVERSE SOCIETY (3)

 Multicultural influences on education, processing self-awareness and awareness of others while exploring approaches to advocacy and social action with special attention to educational contexts.
 Includes field experience.
-GenEd II.C.3 or Core: Diversity & Difference.
+Core: Diversity & Difference.

-EDUC 204 HONORS HISTORICAL AND CONTEMPORARY ISSUES ON AMERICA'S URBAN EDUCATION (3)
+EDUC 204 HONORS HISTORICAL AND CONTEMPORARY PERSPECTIVES: AMERICA'S URBAN SCHOOLS (3)

 Philosophical, historical, and contemporary issues of education as they relate to American urban and/or metropolitan schools and community organizations.
 Critical analyses of the functions of urban education through field-based service-learning engagement.
 Topics include the historical and contemporary issues around urban education as it intersects with society, culture, politics, and economics within an urban framework.
 Honors College course.
 Core: Metropolitan Perspectives.